-- 124 The IASB could also consider enhancing the guidance for reallocation of goodwill.
+- EFRAG considers preparers should be able to allocate goodwill from recent business combinations based on the decisions made to pay a certain purchase price.
+Beside better allocation to a relevant unit of account, this would allow better identification of events that indicate impairment.
+EFRAG considers that goodwill allocation to cash generating units should be required.
+For example, to reduce the possibilities of opportunistic behaviour, a rebuttable presumption could be considered that the allocation level is below operating segment level.
+Any allocation to segment level should be reasonably explained in the notes by management with a focus on explanation of cash inflow structure and cash inflows that can be monitored and would trigger impairment. - The IASB could also consider enhancing the guidance for reallocation of goodwill.
 The current guidance requires reallocation if an entity reorganises its reporting structure in a way that changes the composition of one or more cash-generating units.
 Reallocation is driven by changing the reporting structure.
 In addition, the relative value approach leads to a situation that a unit with a weak performance can decrease impairment risk by reallocation.
 For the purposes of the subsequent measurement of goodwill, reallocation would be allowed in the enhanced guidance only provided that they are justified by a change in the cash flow structures.
-A reallocation of reporting segments in its own would not be sufficient anymore. - 125 EFRAG recognises that tracking of goodwill and allocating it properly to cash generating units will require better documentation.
+A re-allocation of reporting segments in its own would not be sufficient anymore. - 425131 EFRAG recognises that tracking of goodwill and allocating it properly to cash generating units will require better documentation.
 The basis for such documentation is related to the acquisition and further strategy development.
-Therefore, such documentation should be possible at reasonable cost.

-Better disclosures to estimates used to measure recoverable amounts of cashgenerating units containing goodwill

-- 126 As indicated above in paragraph 112, EFRAG considers that better disclosures of the estimates used to measure recoverable amounts of cash-generating units containing goodwill could supplement the improvements of the goodwill allocation guidance. - 127 In addition, the intended better disclosures about acquisitions over a certain period subsequent to the acquisition besides giving better information about the acquisition to the user, will allow users with a better understanding of the goodwill allocation and better assessment of the estimations made by management to calculate the recoverable amount.

-Other aspects of IAS 36 the IASB could consider - guidance in relation to disposals of goodwill

-128 Similar to the guidance in relation to the reallocation of goodwill, the IASB could also consider enhancing the guidance in relation to disposals of goodwill.
+Therefore, such documentation should be possible at reasonable cost. - Better disclosures to estimates used to measure recoverable amounts of cashgenerating units containing goodwill - As indicated above in paragraph 118112 11812 118112 118112 - 127133 In addition, the intended better disclosures about acquisitions over a certain period subsequent to the acquisition besides giving better information about the acquisition to the user, will allow users with a better understanding of the goodwill allocation and better assessment of the estimations made by management to calculate the recoverable amount. - Other aspects of IAS 36 the IASB could consider guidance in relation to disposals of goodwill - 428134 Similar to the guidance in relation to the reallocation of goodwill, the IASB could also consider enhancing the guidance in relation to disposals of goodwill.
 If an underperforming business is sold, the current guidance might lead to a situation that the goodwill related to that business or the synergies that were expected to be realised when acquiring this business remain, as they are part of the goodwill recognised in the accounts of the selling entity.
 EFRAG acknowledges that goodwill cannot be sold.
 However, the current approach relies on a relative value approach at the time of disposal and this does not have a strong conceptual basis, as it is rather a convention and may leave room for opportunistic behaviour.
 Further consideration is necessary to avoid that goodwill will remain in the accounts of the selling entity, without realising any benefits expected.

-129 Do you agree that the IASB should consider improving guidance on allocation and reallocation of goodwill to cash generating units as this would improve the discipline in the application of impairment testing in practice?
+129135 Do you agree that the IASB should consider improving guidance on allocation and reallocation of goodwill to cash generating units as this would improve the discipline in the application of impairment testing in practice?
 Do you see such improved guidance in connection with better information about business combinations as a basis for a better assessment on whether there is any indication for impairment?